-Which of the freshest fitness wearables to hit the market is for you?
+Do you need a feature-heavy smartwatch or fitness tracker?

 |Yes

-You're obviously only going to get smart tech with Apple Watch Series 7.
-On top of all the health and fitness features we've come to know and love, Apple Watch Series 7 features a larger, more advanced display, a new keyboard, improved durability, fast charging, and new customization options.
-All that advanced tech comes with a hefty price tag, as it is more than twice as much as Fitbit Charge 5.
+You're only going to get smart tech with the Series 7.
+On top of all the health and fitness features we've come to know and love via Watch OS, the Apple Watch Series 7 features a larger, more advanced display, a new keyboard, improved durability, fast charging, and new customization options.
+All that advanced tech comes with a hefty price tag, as it is more than twice as much as the Charge 5.

-Fitbit Charge 5 hosts some new comprehensive health and fitness monitoring features like ECG, EDA scans, and Daily Readiness Scores, on top of Active Zone Minutes, workout intensity maps, and a built-in GPS, making it a killer value.
-If you're an Android user, Charge 5 is your obvious choice because of compatibility.
-Plus, it offers much longer battery life than Apple Watch Series 7.
+The Fitbit Charge 5 hosts some new comprehensive health and fitness monitoring features like ECG, EDA scans, and Daily Readiness Scores, on top of Active Zone Minutes, workout intensity maps, and a built-in GPS, making it a killer value.
+If you're an Android user, the Charge 5 is your obvious choice because of its compatibility.
+Plus, it offers much longer battery life than the Series 7.
 Let's break things down further.

 Apple Watch Series 7 vs. Fitbit Charge 5: The best Apple Watch yet

-Apple Watch Series 7 hosts some notable upgrades from its predecessor and key differences from the Charge 5.
+The Series 7 hosts some notable upgrades from its predecessor and key differences from the Charge 5.
 For starters, it features Apple Watch's largest, most advanced display yet — almost a full inch larger than the Charge 5's.
-The Series 7 has reduced the display borders to a mere 1.7mm, and the shape of the watch has been refined.
+The Series 7 has reduced the display borders to a mere 1.7mm, and the watch's shape has been refined.
 The case and display have softer, more rounded corners, creating a sleeker aesthetic.
 It's 70% brighter indoors and can fit 50% more text on-screen than Apple Watch Series 6.

 The buttons have been redesigned and enlarged to compliment the new design of the display, and there are new ways to input text.
 The Series 7 features a brand new full keyboard that you can either tap or slide from letter to letter with QuickPath.
 There are also new watch faces designed specifically for Apple Watch Series 7 to compliment the new display.